Name the thing being metered

 Support teams that want an AI agent inside the broader Text workspace with live chat, help desk, workflows, and API scope.Before you choose

-The pricing page showed per-user plans with included AI resolutions, plus automatic 50-resolution refill packages when the limit is reached.Workload first
+The pricing page showed per-user plans with included AI resolutions, plus automatic 50-resolution refill packages when the limit is reached.Unit translation

 A chatbot that answers public website questions and a chatbot that resolves support cases can both be useful.
 The mistake is forcing both into the same cost model.